kevinma0/kevinma0.github.io/_project/S00-streetart.md

 **How much money did you make?**

 Haha.
 This is always the first question.
-I charge $10 a portrait but message it as a suggested donation.
+I initially charged $10 a portrait but messaged it as a suggested donation.
 This means that a third of people who really like their portraits will pay me $20 or more.
 The most I got paid was $100 (true [80/20 curve](https://www.8020curve.com/instructions.html) in action).
 For simplification, let's say this is $15/portrait.

 A portrait takes me 15 minutes.
 Given a chit-chat time of 5 minutes per person, this caps me at 3 portraits per hour, or $45/hour...assuming that people are lining up to get drawn.